pbosetti/xtemplate/README.md

 If the git hash is followed by `§` then the originating git is in a dirty state, i.e., there are pending changes to be committed.

-**NOTE**: the proper versioning information is collected by the cmake command, **not** by make.
+**NOTE**: the proper versioning information is collected by the CMake command, **not** by make.
 Consequently, in order to have updated and correct version numbering in the installer name and in the `defines.h` **remember to re-run cmake** before calling `make package`

 # Visual Studio Code integration
 This template also provides 4 *tasks* for Visual Studio Code.
 If you enter `tasks` in the command palette you will find:
 1. `clean xbuild`: removes the content of the `xbuild` folder
-2. `cross-configure`: performs the cmake configuration
+2. `cross-configure`: performs the CMake configuration
 3. `cross-compile`: performs the actual compilation
 4. `install`: install the compilation results into `products`